cartesia-ai/cartesia-aws/README.md

 # Sonic 3 Models on Sagemaker Jumpstart

+### Getting Started

+For a step by step guide to create your first Sonic 3 Inference endpoint on Sagemaker, please refer to [sample notebook](https://github.com/cartesia-ai/cartesia-aws/blob/main/Sonic-3-Jumpstart.ipynb)

 ### Inference Setup

 Sonic 3 supports only real time inference on Sagemaker.
 Please select `ml.g6e.xlarge` as your inference endpoint instance type.
 Each instance is capable of serving 8 concurrent requests.
 In order to get the best performance, Sagemaker suggests that you reuse the client-to-SageMaker connection, as it can save the time to re-establish the connection.
 In boto3, you can configure max_pool_connections .
 Multiple requests will reuse the connections, which avoids the cost of establishing new TCP/TLS connections for each request.